8 Biggest Golf Longshots To Win The Masters At Augusta National

 6. Danny Willett (50-1, 2016)

-In this April 10, 2016 file photo, defending champion Jordan Spieth, left, helps 2016 Masters champion Danny Willett, of England, put on his green jacket following the final round of the Masters golf tournament in Augusta, Ga.
-Spieth had a back-nine collapse five years ago that cost him back-to-back Masters titles.
+On April 10, 2016, in this photo, defending champion Jordan Spieth, left, helps 2016 Masters champion Danny Willett, of England, put on his green jacket following the final round of the Masters golf tournament in Augusta, Ga.
+Spieth’s back-nine collapse five years ago cost him back-to-back Masters titles.
 (AP Photo/Chris Carlson, File)

 5. Hideki Matsuyama (60-1, 2021)